Vikashsinghal977/Shopping_MERN/readme.md

 		3. After that make a productContol and productRoutes file
 		4. productcontroler can export alll the prodouct
 		5. productRoutes can diffect the product rodut
+		6. Connect the data base to databse folder.